 ‘The Fifth Diamond: The Story of Irene Weisberg Zisblatt’ is available at www.TheFifthDiamond.com

-The timely article about Irene Zisblatt appeared on the Miami Herald website just three days after Israel, the Zionist occupier of Palestine, unleashed a campaign of military terror which targeted schools, hospitals, homes and the defenseless women and children within the ever shrinking, open-air prison known as the Gaza Strip.
+The timely article about Irene Zisblatt appeared on the Miami Herald website just three days after Israel, the Zionist occupier of Palestine, unleashed a campaign of military terror which targeted schools, hospitals, homes and defenseless women and children within the ever shrinking, open-air prison known as the Gaza Strip.

-The 22 day slaughter by the brutal Israel Defense Forces (IDF) which began on December 27, 2008, incorporated the use of illegal weapons which included white phosphorous and flechettes.
-These barbaric weapons of mass and indiscriminate destruction were intentionally deployed in areas heavily occupied by civilians where they burned homes and people and sliced the flesh of anyone in their path.
+The 22 day slaughter by the Israel Defense Forces (IDF) which began on December 27, 2008, incorporated the use of illegal weapons which included white phosphorous and flechettes.
+These barbaric weapons of mass destruction were intentionally deployed in areas occupied by civilians where they burned homes and people and sliced the flesh of anyone in their path.
 The civilian casualties, many of whom were women and children, made up the vast majority of the nearly 2000 victims of this particular genocidal bloodbath.

-As part of Israel’s PR campaign to justify its U.S. backed genocide in Gaza and divert public attention from its policy of ethnic cleansing and encroachment into Palestinian land, once again the world would be browbeaten with the Jewish holocaust of World War II, this time in the form of yet another story about yet another alleged holocaust survivor whose cache of clichéd claims have been thoroughly debunked many decades ago.
+As part of Israel’s PR campaign to justify its U.S. backed genocide in Gaza and divert public attention from its policy of ethnic cleansing and encroachment into Palestinian land, once again the world would be browbeaten with the Jewish holocaust of World War II, this time in the form of yet another story about yet another alleged holocaust survivor whose cache of clichéd claims have been thoroughly debunked decades ago.

 Norman Finkelstein effectively sums up Israel’s perverted use of the “holocaust card” to justify its persecution of the Palestinians during this brief and rather heated segment from a presentation given to students at the University of Waterloo in 2010, during which a naive Jewish girl displays her teary-eyed displeasure with Finkelstein’s remarks: